-Breezy Beach Biking
+Breezy Beach Biking, Ventura-style

-Plenty of ways to escape to open space on a bike in Ventura.
+Plenty of ways to escape to open spaces on a bike in Ventura.
 Just out of town you’ll find road rides and mountain bike trails to challenge the strongest riders.
 The neighboring Los Padres National Forest serves up excellent mountain biking trails with stunning views over Ventura, the Pacific Ocean, and the Ojai Valley.
 Road riders love the Lake Casitas loop, which begins in Ventura and heads through Ventura Canyon before looping around the north shore of Lake Casitas and steep climb up over Casitas Pass.
 Your reward?
 A swooping 2,000 foot descent to the ocean.
 If you’re with your family, or just looking for a beautiful easy ride, Ventura offers two safe and scenic bike paths, both of them easily accessible from Downtown Ventura and suited for any level, including kids (though, also true, the kids sometimes dust you) Starting at Emma Wood State Beach, the Ventura Pacific Coast Bikeway stretches along the open coast for a smooth, flat 12 miles to Carpinteria, ideal for taking in ocean views and maintaining your distance.
 Another paved bikeway, the Ojai Valley Trail (19 miles one way), weaves along the shady Ventura River to Downtown Ojai (you don’t have to go that far), with a view of the surrounding Los Padres Mountains the whole ride.
 Keeping it simple and scenic, you can just ride along Ventura’s beachfront Promenade.
 For an innovative cycling option take a self-guided mural tour of Ventura’s street murals.
 In Ventura, inspirational street art is everywhere.
 Think of Ventura as The Louvre, but without a ceiling and unamused security guards.

 Bike rentals — and lots of great riding advice — are available at the Ventura Bike Depot.

-Find Your Empty Beach
+Find Your Empty Beach (Ventura’s specialty)

 From empty beaches where you can hear yourself think, to surf beaches where you can watch your child catch their first wave, beaches are what Ventura has always done.
 We still have those miles of sand (and, happy plus — plenty of free parking beside it).